Guide to Phuket’s Most Ethical Elephant Sanctuary

 We knew that there was an appetite from locals and tourists alike to visit truly ethical elephant sanctuaries, so we were confident that our dream would be successful.

 Filled with enthusiasm, we worked hard to design and build the sanctuary; the only problem was that we finished building the sanctuary at the end of 2019, just before the COVID-19 pandemic effectively stalled the tourism industry in Thailand.
-We had our sanctuary and we had rescued three beautiful elephants, but we didn’t have any guests to help visit the sanctuary!
+We had our sanctuary and we had rescued three beautiful elephants, but we didn’t have any guests to visit the sanctuary!

 It’s been a difficult two years, but we’re extremely pleased to have made it through the other side — partly due to our hard work and partly due to the kind generosity of people around the world who donated to help feed and look after our elephants.

-With international COVID-19 vaccinations, Thailand’s tourism industry is starting to come back to life again, and we are excited to welcome people back to the Phuket Nature Elephant Reserve.
-We can only continue to support our elephants by running our ethical elephant care adventures in Phuket.
+With international COVID-19 vaccinations, Thailand’s tourism industry is starting to come back to life again, and we are excited to welcome people back to the Phuket Elephant Nature Reserve.
+We can only continue to support our elephants by running our ethical elephant adventures in Phuket.
 So, what makes us more ethical than some of the other sanctuaries?

-The Ethical Work we do at the Phuket Nature Elephant Reserve
+The Ethical Work we do at the Phuket Elephant Nature Reserve

 The Elephants Come First